 We strongly recommend newer models with a belay loop and buckles that do not require you to "doubling back" your waist belt.

-We recommend the Black Diamond Couloir, Blue Ice Choucas Pro, Edelrid Huascaran, Petzl Altitude and Mammut Zephir Altitude Harnesses.
+We recommend the Petzl Aquila or Altitude, Arc'Teryx AR-395A, Black Diamond Technician or Couloir, Blue Ice Choucas Pro, Edelrid Prisma Guide, or the Mammut Zephir Altitude Climbing Harnesses.